vovapolu/ensime.github.io/editors/emacs/troubleshooting.md

 Have you read all the documentation at [ensime.org/editors/emacs](http://ensime.org/editors/emacs)?
 Please do, we put a lot of effort into it.

 Most problems can be resolved easily by following a simple process.
-Please do not skip these steps:
+Please do not skip these steps.

+There are two classes of problem:

+## Problem starting the ENSIME server

 1. fully compile your project
 1. update `ensime` for Emacs.